xpavlic4/book-extracts/The Subtle Art of Not Giving a Fck/README.md

 Define yourself in the simplest and most ordinary ways possible.
 The narrower and rarer the identity you choose for yourself, the more everything will seem to threaten you.

 ## Questioning yourself

 Q1: What if I am wrong?
 Q2: What would it mean if I were wrong?
 Q3: Would being wrong create a better or a worse problem than my current problem, for both myself and others?

-rule: if it's down to me being screwed up, or everybody else being screwed up, it is far, far, far more likely that I'm the one who's screwed up.
+Rule: if it's down to me being screwed up, or everybody else being screwed up, it is far, far, far more likely that I'm the one who's screwed up.

 ## Failure is the Way Forward